- Canary Islands

 The Herques Ravine has been declared a Natural Monument due to the importance of the life it houses and the beauty of its geological formations.

 300 years ago here arose the dark silhouette of Montana Negra, a set of volcanoes of different shapes and dimensions that were erected among the tremors, gases and tongues of fire in the highest part of the municipality.
-Everything changed here in 1705 with the eruption of the Montana Negro volcano, the same that eruption that completely destroyed the town on Garachico.
+Everything changed here in 1705 with the eruption of the Montana Negro volcano, the same eruption that completely destroyed the town of Garachico.

 This is a coastal route that takes you from the beach of Los Roques to Las Eras, but there is no signaled route, it's just a path that is used usually by fishermen.

 Linde Ravine is what separates Arico from Fasnia and it's a fairly unknown place on the island, compared to the more popular Barranco del Infierno in the south.